Charles Bartlett (RAF officer): Post-war

 Bartlett continued in Royal Air Force service after the war, even though he constantly struggled with health problems.
 On 3 September 1919, he gave up his commission because of sickness, though he was entitled to retain his rank.

 However, this revocation of his commission must have been rescinded, because on 24 February 1922, he was restored to full pay from half pay.
-Later that year, on 27 December, he was once again invalided from the RAF with the honorary rank of Mmjor.
+Later that year, on 27 December, he was once again invalided from the RAF with the honorary rank of Major.
 A few days later, on 1 January 1923, his discharge for ill health was once again cancelled.
 Subsequently, he served six years as an Adjutant at RAF Manston's School of Technical Training.
 He would continue to serve until 26 August 1932, when he retired as a squadron leader.

 Bartlett was then hired as a civilian adjutant at Ruislip.
 In 1936, he became the bursar at Bryanston School.
 He would later have the same job at Saint Dunstan's Training Center for the Blind, staying until 1945.